 “This is a step backward,” wrote Jessee in opposing the definition change.

-, American Academy of Family Physicians board Chairwoman Dr. Lori Heim wrote that the CMS should establish a more timely review of “misvalued services,” hold vendors accountable for successful data submission, and institute payment for telephone calls, online medical evaluation and team conferences.
+In a 26-page letter, American Academy of Family Physicians board Chairwoman Dr. Lori Heim wrote that the CMS should establish a more timely review of “misvalued services,” hold vendors accountable for successful data submission, and institute payment for telephone calls, online medical evaluation and team conferences.

 “CMS should work with the medical community to develop and implement the patient-centered medical home, reward prevention and wellness, eliminate fragmentation and duplication and produce a cohesive system of care that prevents unnecessary complications from acute or chronic illness, hospitalizations and other avoidable expenses,” Heim wrote.